Uniforms of the United States Air Force: Highland dress

 In 1950, US Air Force (USAF) General S. D. "Rosie" Grubbs began organizing an Air Force Pipe Band, as part of the USAF Drum and Bugle Corps.
 The United States Air Force Pipe Band was organized as an independent band in 1960 under Colonel George Howard.
 Standardized wear of Highland dress, including sporran and Mitchell Tartan kilt, in honor of General William "Billy" Mitchell, was authorized by General Curtis LeMay.
 The pipe band was disbanded in early 1970, but wear of the official Active Duty Mitchell tartan (also known as the Hunter, Galbraith, Russell, or Milwaukee County) has been used since by U.S. Air Force Heritage Band Celtic Ensembles.

 In 1961 the US Air Force Reserve (USAFR) organized a pipe band, due in part to the popularity of the USAF Pipe Band.
-The modern U.S. Air Force Reserve tartan was authorized and approved in 2001, however, the previously used "Lady Jane" tartan was adopted from the Strathmore Woollen Company in 1987.
+The modern U.S. Air Force Reserve tartan was authorized and approved in 2001; however, the previously used "Lady Jane" tartan was adopted from the Strathmore Woollen Company in 1987.
 The Band of the Air Force Reserve Pipe Band, wears highland dress, including kilt and sporran.
 The band of the United States Air Force Reserve had one of the last U.S. military service pipe bands and closed down in 2013 due to sequestration.
 One piper is assigned to the United States Air Force Band in DC and a few other pipers still perform at official ceremonies across the Air Force.

+Hawaiian Royal Guard

+During the late 19th century, the Hawaiian Queen's Guard was responsible for protecting Royal Family of the Kingdom of Hawaii.
+It was disbanded in 1893 following the annexation of Hawaii by the United States, overthowing Queen Lili'uokalani and installing Sanford Dole as governor of the new territory.

+Following Hawaii's admission as a U.S. state, the Hawaii Air National Guard created a ceremonial Royal Guard unit in 1963 to honor and inspire its Native Hawaiian members, modeled after King David Kalākaua’s personal guard.

+The uniform of the Royal Guard is based on the 1885 dark blue service dress tunic and a white spiked cork pith helmet introduced for the funeral procession for Queen Emma.

+They are currently one of the only units in the U.S. military authorized to wear a pith helmet.